tzuhan1106/Actual_SDN/README.md

 # actual_sdn
-This is the sdn practice on the cisco 2960x
+This is the sdn implementation on the cisco 2960x.

 ## Run Controller
 ```